RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Experiments

 \subsection{Results}

 \textbf{Quantitative comparison} The quantitative comparison on the BAID test dataset is presented in Tab. \ref{tab:sup_unsup_results}.
 We report test set metrics of the best model checkpoint obtained during training for all the models.
 Detailed metrics values for all the checkpoints after each training epoch can be found in supplementary material.
-Note that many approaches can only be used in supervised setting, that is why their results are only present in the ``supervised'' section.
+Note that many approaches can only be trained using paired data, that is why their results are only present in the ``paired'' section.
 We see that our method achieves state-of-the-art performance in both settings.
-In supplementary material, we also present results on time and memory needed to train all the models, and confirm that both CLIP-LIT-Latent and RAVE are much more efficient in that sence.
+In supplementary material, we also present results on time needed to train all the models, and confirm that both CLIP-LIT-Latent and RAVE are much more efficient.
+Note that in the setting of unpaired data we have two versions of RAVE, referred as \textit{RAVE} and \textit{RAVE shifted} in Tab. \ref{tab:sup_unsup_results}. \textit{RAVE shifted} is a variant of RAVE with a simple modification of residual vector, see ``Interpretation of the residual vector'' section below for more details.

 \textbf{Visual comparison} For visual comparison, we present representative examples from the BAID test dataset.
 First, in Fig. \ref{fig:vis_comp}, we compare CLIP-LIT-Latent and RAVE to original CLIP-LIT.
 First, note that CLIP-LIT-Latent produces more contrast in general, giving more diverse illumination to different regions.
 Second, in Fig. \ref{fig:artifacts}, we present comparison of images produced by RAVE to images produced by CLIP-LIT.
 We show that images produced by RAVE have fewer artifacts.
 We hypothesize that this advantage of RAVE may result from its guiding mechanism: in RAVE we directly point the enhancement model to produce images which have similar CLIP embeddings to that of real well-lit images.
 This does not allow model to produce regions with artifacts, as its CLIP embeddings won't match those of real well-lit images.
 In CLIP-LIT or CLIP-LIT-Latent, on the other hand, the objective of the enhancement model is to produce images for which the CLIP embeddings are simply closer to the positive prompt/vector than to the negative one.
 This allows the enhancement model to produce less accurate images, CLIP embeddings of which are just ``close enough'' to the CLIP embeddings of real well-lit images.
 More results of visual comparison of all the models can be found in supplementary material.